kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ## Retry Packet

-A client SHOULD send an Initial packet in response to each Retry packet it receives.
+A client SHOULD send one Initial packet in response to each Retry packet it receives.
+The Destination Connection ID of the Initial packet MUST be set to the value specified by the Retry packet, however the keys for encrypting and authenticating the packet MUST continue to be the original ones.
+A server sending a Retry packet is expected to include the original Connection ID in the Retry Token it emits, and to use the value contained in the token attached to the Initial packet for unprotecting the payload.

 Payload of the CRYPTO frame contained in the resent Initial packets MUST be identical to that of the Initial packet that triggered the retry.

-When the client does not receive a valid Initial packet after a handshake timeout, it SHOULD send at least one Initial packet containing one of the tokens that it has received.
-Unless the packet gets lost, the retransmission would trigger the server to send either a valid Initial packet or a Retry packet.
+When the client does not receive a valid Initial packet after a handshake timeout, it SHOULD send an Initial packet with the Destination Connection ID and the token set to the original value.

-To a server, the behavior of a client under attack would look like it is aggressively retransmitting Initial packets, some of them containing invalid tokens.

-Therefore, a server MUST NOT terminate the connection when it receives an Initial packet that contains an invalid token.
-Instead, it SHOULD either process the packet as if it did not contain a token, or send a Retry.

 A client MUST ignore Retry packets received anterior to an Initial packet that successfully authenticates.